 A: ACT or SAT scores are not required for transfer students.
 All transfer students who speak English as a second language must provide a TOEFL or IELTS score.
 Click here to view test score requirements.

 A: Merit-based scholarship is available for transfer students and is based on the quality of the applicant's artwork and most recent college GPA.
 Transfer scholarship awards range from $1,000 to $26,000 per year.
-You can find the transfer scholarship application included in both the online and paper application.
+You can find the transfer scholarship application included in both the MICA online application and the CommonApp.

 All students accepted for admission to MICA who have completed the required financial aid applications by the deadline are considered for need-based grants, scholarships, workstudy and loans.
 Learn more about MICA merit and need-based scholarship and financial aid opportunities: